-If you are a fan of Lenny & Larry cookies, you are going to love this recipe!
+If you are a fan of Lenny & Larry cookies, you will love this Complete Cookie Copycat recipe!
 These cookies are soft, perfectly chewy, and have the perfect balance of vanilla and caramel flavors!

 Let me know in the comments if you try this recipe!

 - Pre-heat oven to 350°F (175°C) and line a baking sheet with parchment paper.